Authorization - MQTT Security Fundamentals

 This example shows how a client can publish and subscribe only to topics that start with its client ID.
 All other subscriptions or published messages are denied.

 Another example is the Stormpath Plugin.
 This plugin uses the Stormpath API for authentication and authorization.

 We hope you enjoyed part four of the MQTT Security Fundamentals.
-If you would like to get notified as soon as we publish the next post, subscribe to our newsletter or RSS feed.
+Subscribe to our newsletter or RSS feed to keep updated of our content.
 If you have ideas about information we should add, please use the comments to tell us, we are always open to questions and suggestions.